web analytics

 Can a teenager refuse mental health treatment?

 It’s an important question many parents ask themselves when faced with a teen who refuses to get help for their worsening mental health symptoms.
 The answer is that it depends.
 For the most part, minors cannot refuse care – but some states do insist that mental healthcare providers need a minor’s consent to continue treatment.
-And most therapists and psychiatrists will not work with a teen if they are not interested in seeking help, unless their care has been court-appointed.
+It is crucial to seek help from a qualified health professional when a teen refuses treatment.
+Most therapists and psychiatrists will not work with a teen if they are not interested in seeking help, unless their care has been court-appointed.

 If your teen is an adult – meaning, 18 or older – then there’s nothing you can do to force them to seek treatment.
 The most you can do with a teen under the age of 18 is force them to show up to the therapist’s office – but without their consent and willing participation, the whole exercise can feel a little pointless.
 And remember, depending on the state you live in, you may not be able to force your teen into any kind of mental health treatment without their consent.